alechume/CGI_KEEPV1/Documentation/KEEPTrainingInstallation.md

 	4. Once Jupyter has finished generating the configuration it will display the location where it has been stored, navigate to this location and open the **jupyter_notebook_config.py** file
 	> Note: If you created a password during installation, this folder will also contain a jupyter_notebook_config.json file.
 This file stores the hashed password and should not be confused with the main config file which ends with .py

 	5. Next you will need to find and modify several configuration settings.
-For each setting you will need to **un-comment** the line first, before making changes. **Hint: using the search function of your text editor will make this much easier**
+For each setting you will need to **un-comment** the line first, before making changes. **Hint: using the search function of your text editor will make finding the configuration settings much easier**
 	6. Find each setting listed under the **Setting** heading of the following table and change the argument to match whatever is under the **Arugment** heading.
 	> Note: The argument is everything after the "="" sign